symphoniacloud/dynamodb-entity-store/documentation/GettingStartedWithOperations.md

 ## Get

 The two methods for get-ting items both call [_GetItem_](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_GetItem.html) under the covers and both have the same parameters.
-The difference between is what happens if the item doesn't exist.
+The difference between them is what happens if the item doesn't exist.
 I'll get onto that below when I cover the return value.

 First, the signatures: